 - Laptop Operator

 - Float: Get change to use as a float at the money collection point.
 (Liase with the Treasurer on this.)

 - Laptop: If the IMRA laptop is to be used, establish in whose possession it is and ensure that the battery (and spare) will be fully charged for the race.
 (For large races we may have a generator, but for backup purposes the batteries should be charged anyway.)

 - Mobile Phone: Test that the IMRA Emergency Phone Number has been re-directed to your own mobile phone number and ensure that your own mobile battery is fully charged before the race and that it has phone credit if applicable

 - The IMRA Emergency Phone number is 087 261 7599.

-- The function of this mobile number is to allow runners who have gotten lost or into other difficulty contact the Race Director to let him/her know their status and whereabouts.
+- The function of this mobile number is to allow runners who have gotten lost or into other difficulty to contact the Race Director and let know their status and whereabouts.

 - The service-provider that diverts the phone before each race may be contacted by email at emergencyphone (at) imra.ie

 - The IMRA Emergency Phone number is not intended for use outside IMRA races and text messages sent to it will not be read.